to vs for

 Finally, both English Super Site and To Learn English have 15-question quizzes that cover a variety of situations where “for” and “to” are commonly used.

-Another important way to get to know “to” and “for” is to hear them in use.
-Use the FluentU language learning program to see the words being used in native English videos like movie clips, interviews, inspirational talks, short cartoons and more.
+Another important way to get to know “to” and “for” is to hear them in use, like in movies and commercials.

 I hope the differences between “to” and “for” are clear to you now.

 If you make mistakes, that’s completely okay.
-I made a lot of grammar mistakes when I first started out.
+I made a lot of grammar mistakes when I first started out, and hey—even native speakers misuse common English words sometimes.

 Mistakes are fine, as long as you learn from them.
 Just keep studying.
 Come up with your own examples and use the words in your daily conversations.
 Over time, practice will increase your confidence.
 Soon enough, you’ll become a fluent English speaker!